The Local Area

 Draycott Sleights nature reserve is a Site of Special Scientific Interest within walking distance from Strawberryfield.
 Pick up the little road that leads north east from the village of Draycott itself and you’ll find the reserve less than a mile away.
 Home to bats, hares, butterflies and birds, this is a tranquil place to spend a few hours and see what you can spot.
 It’s common to see skylark and meadow pipit during the summer months, and flocks of goldfinches during the autumn and the winter.
 The Draycott Sleights reserve is best-known for the blue butterflies that call it home, and you’re most likely to see them in June and July.

-Bath (24 miles) – The Roman Baths, Bath Abbey, Putteney Bridge, The Royal Crescent, Jane Austen Centre, Landsdown Hill racecourse, Bath’s Assembly Rooms, Sir William Holburne’s art collection.
+Bath (24 miles) – The Roman Baths, Bath Abbey, Pulteney Bridge, The Royal Crescent, Jane Austen Centre, Landsdown Hill racecourse, Bath’s Assembly Rooms, Sir William Holburne’s art collection.

-Bristol (22 miles) – Clifton Suspension Bridge, Brunel’s SS Great Britain, Bristol Zoo Gardens, Bristol Cathedral, Bristol Museum & Art Gallery, Cabot Tower, Bristol harbour and aquarium.
+Bristol (22 miles) – Clifton Suspension Bridge, Brunel’s SS Great Britain, Bristol Cathedral, Bristol Museum & Art Gallery, Cabot Tower, Bristol harbour and aquarium.

-Clarkes Village (9 miles) – An outlet shopping village in Street with over 90 high street and designer retailers.
+Clarks Village (14 miles) – An outlet shopping village in Street with over 90 high street and designer retailers.

-Longleat House & Safari Park (22 miles) – Longleat House is the ancestral home of the Marquess of Bath and is a stunning example of traditional Elizabethan architecture.
-Longleast Safari Park is home to over 500 animals and covers a total of 9,000 acres.
-Both and great days out within the local countryside.
+Longleat House & Safari Park (29 miles) – Longleat House is the ancestral home of the Marquess of Bath and is a stunning example of traditional Elizabethan architecture.
+Longleat Safari Park is home to over 500 animals and covers a total of 9,000 acres.
+Both offer great days out within the local countryside.

 Glastonbury Tor (8.2 miles) – Full of history, Glastonbury Tor is one of the most spiritual sites in the country.